 Prior to forming Drew North Consulting, Graeme Drew was retained by the Native Education College to instruct at their main campus in Vancouver, Canada.
-This appointment expanded into course delivery at the NEC satellite campuses in Terrace and Williams Lake, British Columbia.
+This appointment expanded into course delivery at the NEC satellite campuses in Terrace and Williams Lake, BC between 1990 and 2002.

 This experience with indigenous people in educational settings was complemented by an administrative assignment that required Graeme to relocate temporarily to a remote indigenous community in northern Canada as its Band Manager.
 The primary objectives were to implement a financial recovery plan, update and ratify a custom election code, and train/mentor a local member to assume the role of Band Manager in addition to administering a staff of 14 in its band office.

-DNC was retained by the Gwichya Gwich'in Band in Tsiigehtchic, Northwest Territories to update and ratify its custom election code.
+After that sixteen month assignment, DNC was retained by the Gwichya Gwich'in Band in Tsiigehtchic, Northwest Territories to update and ratify its custom election code.
 The community consultation process involved public meetings, workshops, door-to-door canvassing of input, and house visits with elders in this remote Arctic community.
 The ratification process featured electronic voting (for the first time in northern Canada) enabling its electors living outside the community to vote privately either online or by phone.
-Members of the student government in the local school were recruited to assist in getting out the vote, and the quorum threshold was reached resulting in its first ever written ratified custom election code.
+Members of the student government in the local school were recruited to assist in getting out the vote, and the quorum threshold was reached after an extended voting period, resulting in its first ever written and ratified custom election code.

-Also in the Canadian Arctic, DNC worked with Nogha Enterprises - economic development corporation of the Liidlii Kue First Nation - to prepare funding applications and update its business plan.
-He also facilitated a strategic planning workshop with its Board of Directors which combined governance training with establishing its strategic priorities for its current term of office.
+Also in the Canadian Arctic, DNC worked with the economic development corporation of the Liidlii Kue First Nation to update its business plan and facilitate a strategic planning workshop with its Board of Directors.

 DNC was retained by the Katzie First Nation to facilitate its ratification vote to approve a land code.
 The voting methods included electronic voting and mail-in ballots in addition to voting in person at one of three polling stations.